rogerdus/practicando_js/README.md

-> *JavaScript is a lightweight scripting languages used in web decelopment dor dynamic formatting content.*
+> *JavaScript is a lightweight scripting languages used in web development for dynamic formatting content.*

 >  - Developing Mobile Apps with Near Native Performance
 >  - Front-end Web Development